bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 The same can be said for any action that doesn't need to compensate for inconsistencies in the frame render time, like dashes, interactions, or attacks.

 You should also be aware that if a player encounters large frame drops, accounting for delta time has the potential to overcorrect.
-Further modifications to account for these types of situations are beyond the scope of this book, however it is something to be aware about.
+Further modifications to account for these types of situations are beyond the scope of this book, however its something to also be aware of.

 ["delta time"]: https://en.wikipedia.org/wiki/Delta_timing